krimanisha/PREPINSTA--Top-100-codes/README.md

       8. Sort the elements of an array
       9. Finding the Longest Palindrome in an Array
       10. Counting Distinct Elements in an Array.
+      11. Finding Repeating elements in an Array
+      12. Finding Non Repeating elements in an Array
+      13. Removing Duplicate elements from an array
+      14. Finding Minimum scalar product of two vectors
+      15. Finding Maximum scalar product of two vectors in an array
+      16. Counting the number of even and odd elements in an array
+      17. Find all Symmetric pairs in an array
+      18. Find maximum product sub-array in a given array
+      19. Finding Arrays are disjoint or not
+      20. Determine Array is a subset of another array or not
+      21. Determine can all numbers of an array be made equal
+      22. Finding Minimum sum of absolute difference of given array
+      23. Sort an array according to the order defined by another array
+      24. Replace each element of the array by its rank in the array
+      25. Finding equilibrium index of an array
+      26. Rotation of elements of array- left and right
+      27. Block swap algorithm for array rotation
+      28. Juggling algorithm for array rotation
+      29. Finding Circular rotation of an array by K positions
+      30. Balanced Parenthesis Problem

 ## Operations on Strings
       1. Check whether a character is a vowel or consonant.